Insality/defold-deployer/README.md

 - `--settings {filename}` - add settings file to build params.
 Can be used several times
 - `--fast` - build only one Android platform (for faster builds)
 - `--headless` - set mode to headless.
 Override release mode
-- `--resolve` - build without dependency resolve
+- `--resolve` - build with dependency resolve
 - `--instant` - it preparing bundle for Android Instant Apps.
 Always in release mode

 Bundle files will be located at *./dist/bundle/{Version}/*